AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/testing.md

 MSAL Browser starting version 2.17.0 has added the `loadTokens()` API, which allows the loading of id tokens and access tokens to the MSAL cache, which can then be read out using `acquireTokenSilent()`.

-**Note: This is an advanced feature that is intended for testing purposes only.
+**Note: This is an advanced feature that is intended for testing purposes in the browser environment only.
 Loading tokens to your application's cache may cause your app to break.**

 ## The loadTokens() API